deis/deis/docs/installing_deis/digitalocean.rst

  - All Droplets deployed in the same region
  - Region must have private networking enabled
  - Region must have User Data enabled.
 Supply the user-data file here
- - Select CoreOS Beta channel
+ - Select CoreOS Stable channel
  - Select your SSH key from the list

 If private networking is not available in your region, swap out ``$private_ipv4`` with